 - BS, Biology and BS, Medical Technology

-- Owner/Trainer, Cold Noses Warm Hearts Dog Training and A.A.T.
+- Owner/Trainer, Cold Noses Warm Hearts Dog Training

 - Pet Partner® (formerly Delta) Team with three German Shepherds.

 - Teaches an Animal-Assisted Therapy Prep Workshop, and provides mentoring for therapy teams

 - APDT C.L.A.S.S.
 (Canine Life and Social Skills) Instructor and Evaluator